You are here: Urology Textbook > Kidneys > Arteriovenous malformations

 Treatment of renal AV-fistula

-Endovascular therapy is the treatment of first choice: selective embolization, occlusion with coils or placement of a stent.
-Open surgery is reserved for difficult cases.
-Partial nephrectomy should be attempted in good renal function.
-(Laparoscopic) nephrectomy is necessary for the absence of renal function or if large AV fistulas cannot be controlled.
-If present, medical treatment of hypertension and cardiac failure are paramount.
+In small, asymptomatic, iatrogenic arteriovenous fistulas, an initial conservative approach with clinical and sonographic follow-up is reasonable.
+Endovascular intervention is the treatment of first choice, including selective embolization, coil occlusion, or placement of a covered stent.
+Open surgical intervention is required in difficult cases and in the presence of complications.
+Partial nephrectomy should be pursued when renal function is adequate.
+(Laparoscopic) nephrectomy is necessary in the absence of renal function or when large arteriovenous fistulas cannot be controlled without nephrectomy.
+When present, medical treatment of hypertension and heart failure is essential before surgical intervention.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z